 Who else remembers the original Discwasher setup?
-A great brush with a wood handle that contained the record cleaning solution inside it.
+A great brush with a wood handle that contained a small bottle of the record cleaning solution inside it.

 Without a vacuum record cleaning machine all you’re really doing is pushing the dirt around in the grooves and hoping some of it sticks on the brush.
 While the original Discwasher brush was particularly good at extracting and retaining what dirt and grime it was able to find in your grooves (beware of imitations that came later, the material of the brush itself pales by comparison to the original Discwasher), it still begs the question of it’s fans, “How often did you clean the brush itself?”
-Unless the answer if “Every time” it’s a complete fail and all that was really happening was the sharing of the dirt and grime with other records in the record collection.
+Unless the answer is “Every time” it’s a fail and what was mostly happening was the sharing of the dirt and grime with other records in your collection.
 And properly cleaning the brush was no easy task, even with the brush supplied to clean the brush.
 Which of course leads to the question, “How often did you clean the brush that cleans the brush?”
 Point is, the dirt and grime never really gets removed without fastidiously cleaning brushes every time a record is cleaned.
-And even then, the brush itself isn’t extracting the dirt and grime from the record grooves by vacuuming them, but rather by using the stiff bristles of the brush itself and friction and is therefore far less efficient and far harsher on the vinyl record itself.
+And even then, the brush itself isn’t extracting the dirt and grime from the record grooves by vacuuming them, but rather by using the stiff bristles of the brush itself and friction and is therefore less efficient and harsher on the vinyl record itself.

-I must confess that in my early days of high end audio I was guilty of using a Discwasher myself, much to the ultimate demise of much of my record collection.
+I must confess that in my early days of high end audio I was guilty of using a Discwasher, much to the ultimate demise of much of my record collection.
 I was a teenager and the thought of spending nearly as much for a record cleaning machine as for my turntable instead of, well… buying more records, was a difficult one to get my head around.
-But without proper vacuum cleaning right from the start, even before the first time playing a record (yes, records ship with residue, dirt, and grime straight from the factory – all of them, often left over from the pressing process itself), the irreparable damage has already begun.
+But without proper vacuum cleaning right from the start, even before the first time playing a record (yes, records ship with residue, dirt, and grime straight from the factory, usually left over from the pressing process itself), the irreparable damage has already begun.
 Fact is, once the needle hits that tiny spec of dust, dirt, or grime in the groove for the first time, it tends to implant it there, making it that much more difficult to remove the next time the record is cleaned.

 So the only way to go for an analogue audiophile, or even just avid record collector, is a vacuum record cleaning machine such as the one show in my Canada system below.